foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/troubleshooting.md

 Skyrim may crash when you attempt to launch it with outdated SKSE plugins.
 This is a common problem in the weeks after a Skyrim SE and SKSE64 update.
 Normally there will be an error message as well, notifying you about the plugin in question.
 Mod Organizer 2 will show a warning as well.

-One possible cause would be installing Simply Knock and accidentally skipping the updated SKSE64 DLL for it (**Mod Installation, Step 36**).
+One possible cause would be installing Simply Knock and accidentally skipping the updated SKSE64 DLL for it (**Mod Installation >> Miscellaneous**).
 Double-check you have the latest versions of all mods with SKSE plugins installed and configured as per the guide’s instructions.

 #### Skyrim LE BSA

 Skyrim will immediately crash if you attempt to launch it with an active Skyrim LE BSA (compiled with the Skyrim LE Creation Kit).
-You can find instructions on how to quickly narrow down the culprit in Resources > Quick Tutorials.
+You can find instructions on how to quickly narrow down the culprit in [Resources >> Various Tutorials](https://thephoenixflavour.com/skyrim-se/guide-resources/various-tutorials/).

 #### INI Files

 If none of the above helped, try regenerating your INI files from scratch.
-There are instructions under Resources > Quick Tutorials.
+There are instructions under [Resources >> Various Tutorials](https://thephoenixflavour.com/skyrim-se/guide-resources/various-tutorials/).

 ## Main menu music is playing but the screen is black.